RuochenLiu23/IGM/README.md

 In contrast to such two-stage methods, our framework jointly optimizes graph learning and detection under a unified loss, modeling patch-level visual representations and instance-level interactions without stage-wise tuning.

+Our implementation is built upon [MMDetection](https://github.com/open-mmlab/mmdetection).
+Many thanks for this excellent work!

-# The paper is currently under review.
+## The paper is currently under review.
 The core method implementation is released at this stage.
 The full code will be publicly available upon acceptance.

-Our implementation is built upon [MMDetection]<https://github.com/open-mmlab/mmdetection>.
-Many thanks for this excellent work!

 ## Citation